Find out more about the impact of Brexit on research projects.

 Impact of Brexit on research projects

 The UK’s departure from the European Union may have an impact on some joint research projects and activities.
-All existing contracts involving UK partners should be reviewed and you should consult with the Luris legal team for advice from Luris when entering into new contracts involving UK partners.
+All existing contracts involving UK partners should be reviewed for potential consequences (for example on arrangements on the exchange of personal data) and you should consult with the Luris legal team for advice when entering into new contracts involving UK partners.

 Re-read existing contracts